A Diagrammer's Note on Superconducting Fluctuation Transport for Beginners: Supplement. Boltzmann Equation and Fermi-Liquid Theory: Abstract

 \section{Abstract}

 The effect of the collision term of the Boltzmann equation is discussed for the diagonal conductivity in the absence of magnetic field and the off-diagonal conductivity within the linear order of magnetic field.
 The consistency between the Boltzmann equation and the Fermi-liquid theory is confirmed.
 The electron-electron interaction is totally taken into account via the self-energy of the electron.
 The Umklappness is taken into account as the geometrical factor.
 The current-vertex correction in the fluctuation-exchange (FLEX) approximation violates these conventional schemes.
+In the Appendix the Tsuji formula, the geometrical formula for the Hall conductivity is discussed.